 3. Peer-to-Peer lending providers in Germany

 They are mainly websites which provide an interface between lenders and borrowers.
 In some cases, the investors just invest in the website which then selects the people who may borrow.
-This can be an option for foriegners who have not been in Germany for a long time but need a credit loan in Germany.
-They have high interest rate depends on the credit score.
-Therefore, if you have a decent credit score you can get a loan with lower interest rate compared to someone with negative credit score.
+This can be an option for foreigners who have not been in Germany for a long time but need a credit loan in Germany.
+They have a high-interest rate depends on the credit score.
+Therefore, if you have a decent credit score you can get a loan with a lower interest rate compared to someone with a negative credit score.
 Examples of peer-to-peer lending systems are Smava, and Lendico.